 Stewardship of the land includes the use of sustainable, renewable farming practices.

 Stewardship of the land includes the use of sustainable, renewable farming practices.
 A cover crop perennially reseeds itself between the vine rows, reducing erosion of the steep, sloping terrain and supporting beneficial insect populations.
 Natural amendments, including grape pomace and mushroom compost, replenish the soil with valuable micronutrients.
-Merry and Ken installed owl boxes and hawk perches to encourage natural control of rodents and other pests.
-The irrigation pond, stocked with turtles, trout and catfish, is home to the resident green heron and blue egrets.
+Owl boxes and hawk perches encourage natural control of rodents and other pests.

 About This Vineyard

 - ACREAGE: 24 total; 20 planted

 - SCION WOOD CLONE: Dijon clones 115, 667 and 777; field selection: Joseph Swan Vineyard, UCD37 (isolated by Merry Edwards at Mount Eden Vineyard, aka the Merry Edwards selection)